darksos34/JordyMind/server/README.md

 *Last updated on: 06-11-2020 by Jordy Hamwijk*
 <br />

+# More to be added

+Role
+1. Admin
+2. Moderator
+3. User

 ## Back-end Setup

 The back-end of this application is build using **Spring Boot**.<br />